A simple model of trees for unicellular maps: Counting 3-constellations

 \begin{defin} An $m$-constellation is a map with circle and square vertices such that: \begin{enumerate}[label=(\roman*)] \item the circle vertices are colored with $m$ colors $1,2,\dots,m$; \item all edges have one circle and one square extremity; \item each square vertex is linked to exactly one circle vertex of each color; \item moreover, the circle vertices around each square vertex appear counterclockwise in the cyclic order $1,2,\dots,m$. \end{enumerate} A constellation is {\em rooted} if we distinguish a corner of a circle vertex of color $1$.
 Unless mentioned explicitly, all constellations considered will be rooted.

 The size of an $m$-constellation is its number of square vertices. \end{defin}

-Note that several papers, {\it e.g.}~\cite{MBM-Schaeffer, BDFG:mobiles, Chapuy:constellations, BernardiMoralesFacto}, use a different but equivalent definition of constellations in terms of maps, where square vertices are replaced by ''black faces`` of degree $m$.
+Note that several papers, {\it e.g.}~\cite{MBM-Schaeffer, BDFG:mobiles, Chapuy:constellations, BernardiMoralesFacto}, use a different but equivalent definition of constellations in terms of maps, where square vertices are replaced by ``black faces'' of degree $m$.
 For the purpose of using the bijection of Section~\ref{SubsectTrisections}, the definition we use here will be much more convenient.

-Fix a $m$-constellation of size $n$.
+Fix an $m$-constellation of size $n$.
 The sequence of the degrees of its circle vertices of color $i$, taken in decreasing order, forms a partition $\lambda^{(i)}$ of size $n$.
-The list $\lambda^{(1)},\dots,\lambda^{(m)}$ is called the {\em multi-type} of the constellation.
+The list $\lambda^{(1)},\dots,\lambda^{(m)}$ is called the {\em multitype} of the constellation.

-For unicellular $m$ constellations, Euler's formula links the genus and the multi-type (here, $\ell_i$ is the length of $\lambda^{(i)}$):
+For unicellular $m$-constellations, the Euler formula links the genus and the multitype (here, $\ell_i$ is the length of $\lambda^{(i)}$):

-Using algebraic tools, D. Poulalhon and G. Schaeffer have given a general formula for the number of unicellular $m$-constellations of size $n$ \cite[Theorem 1]{PoulalhonSchaefferConstellations} with a given multi-type.
+Using algebraic tools, D. Poulalhon and G. Schaeffer have given a general formula for the number of unicellular $m$-constellations of size $n$ \cite[Theorem 1]{PoulalhonSchaefferConstellations} with a given multitype.
 Though explicit, their formula requires quite heavy notations to be stated, therefore we present here only the case $m=3$, which is the only case we are able to attack with our combinatorial tools.

 For a partition $\lambda$ of length $\ell$ and a non-negative integer $g$, we denote

 \begin{theo}[Poulalhon and Schaeffer, 2002] Let $\lambda^{(1)}$, $\lambda^{(2)}$ and $\lambda^{(3)}$ be three partitions of lengths $\ell_1$, $\ell_2$ and $\ell_3$ and of the same size $n$, such that